Jclouxdev/2021-challenge-sql/README.md

 # SQL Ytracks Repository

-## What is here ?
+## What is in here ?

-You will find here all my files from the exercices.
+You will find all my exercise files.
-> Feel free to look at them (low rate of comment).
+> Feel free to look at them (few comment).

 <a href="https://ytrack.learn.ynov.com/intra/bordeaux/2122-challenge-sql">Liens vers Ytrack</a>